How to build adaptable skills in open water

 Improve your ability to perform in all open water racing conditions by building adaptable skills into your training schedule, explains Andrew Sheaff.

 Open water racing is unpredictable as you have different water and environmental conditions to contend with.
 You’re also competing against individuals ranging in ability, which means that everything can change within a race!
+To ensure a successful race, it’s key to build your open water swim skills.

-It’s not just about doing something different.
-It’s about doing something different that effectively keeps you on track to accomplishing your goals.
 While racing is unpredictable, you can train to meet the unpredictable demands of racing by including plenty of change within your swim training schedule.

-In this article, we explain how contrast training can lead to faster development in the water, which can also be useful in open water.
+Let’s take a look at some strategies for making it happen, including how contrast training can lead to faster development in the water, which is also incredibly useful in open water.

-Change the speed
+Change up your speed

 Within your workouts, play with quickly changing your speed.
 Introduce surges of very high speed for very short distances, or introduce controlled, extended surges.